-The Reading from the First Epistle of St. Paul to St. Timothy.
-(2:1-7) and the Holy Gospel according to St. Luke.
-(4:16-22)
+The Reading from the Holy Gospel according to St. Matthew.
+(4:18-23)

 Two weeks ago we celebrated the great feast of Pentecost.
 The descent of the Holy Spirit into our lives.
 Last week we celebrated the Feast of All Saints.
 The Church showed us what the Holy Spirit can do in the lives of people just like you and me, when we are pliable and flexible and cooperate with the Holy Spirit.
 We see the culmination and the fulfillment of all the savings works of our Lord Jesus Christ.
 All of His powerful work was done on our behalf, so that we might become holy, become saintly.

 This week, it feels as if we are taking a time machine backwards to the beginning of the gospels.
 We see our Lord Jesus Christ walking along the shore at the sea of Galilee, and then we hear His wonderful words to the disciples, “Follow Me, and I will make you fishers of men.”

 When I begin my intro to Orthodoxy classes I always start by saying that there is a battle that is raging for your hearts and minds.
 It is swirling all around you.
 Advertisements, movies, news, social media, religions, philosophical systems, political ideologies, they are all trying to do more than inform or entertain, they are trying to capture your hearts and minds.
 They are trying to convince you to follow their system, to see the world through their lens.
 To do things “their way.”